JebronLames/AntiProcrastination/README.md

 Rails version 4.1.1 <br>
 Ruby version ruby 2.1.1p76 (2014-02-24 revision 45161) [x86_64-darwin13.0]

+Documentation located in /doc (from the top level).

+To compile code and run our application on a local server:

+-Download the code repository.
+-In the main branch with Rails installed, run the command $rails s (Requires Rails) -By default, the server will be hosted locally at http://0.0.0.0:3000.

 Things to add: <br>
 User log in support <br>
 Nicer Front end <br>